Lately (Divine song): Chart performance

 Following its commercial release, "Lately" debuted at number 36 on the US Billboard Hot 100 on September 12, 1998.
 Over the next few weeks, it rose up the chart, entering the top 20 in early October and the top 10 later that month.
 On November 28, the song ascended to the number-one spot for that week only with sales of 82,000, becoming the first number-one single for Divine, the songwriters, the producers, and the record labels.
 The single spent 27 weeks on the Hot 100 and appeared on the year-end charts for both 1998 and 1999, at numbers 61 and 31, respectively.
 On December 7, 1998, the song was certified platinum by the Recording Industry Association of America (RIAA) for shipping over one million units domestically, selling about 100,000 more copies by the end of January 1999.

-On other Billboard listings, "Lately" reached number two on the Hot R&B Singles chart, number four on the Rhythmic chart, and number 11 on the Mainstream Top 40.
-The track also found popularity in dance clubs, allowing it to peak at number 46 on the Dance Club Songs ranking.
+On other Billboard listings, "Lately" reached number two on the Hot R&B Singles chart, number four on the Rhythmic Top 40 chart, and number 11 on the Mainstream Top 40.
+The track also found popularity in dance clubs, allowing it to peak at number 46 on the Dance Club Play ranking.
 In Canada, the single reached number 47 on the RPM 100 Hit Tracks chart and number 25 on the RPM Dance ranking.
 Outside North America, the song first charted in Germany in December 1998, peaking at number 75 the following month.
 In late 1999, the song reached the top 50 in Australia and New Zealand while also appearing on the singles charts of the Netherlands and the United Kingdom.
 Divine would release only one more single, a cover of George Michael's "One More Try", before their record label dissolved in 1999.